-The president and the porn star: The story explained
+The president and the porn star: Why this matters

 Who is Stormy Daniels?

-Stormy Daniels was born Stephanie Clifford in Louisiana in 1979.
+She was born in Louisiana in 1979.

 She moved into the adult film industry first as a performer, before in 2004 branching out into directing and also writing.

-Her stage name, Stormy Daniels, comes from Mötley Crüe's bassist Nikki Sixx's daughter Storm, and the US whisky Jack Daniels - which southerner Ms Clifford chose after reading an ad calling the drink "a Southern favourite".
+Her stage name comes from Mötley Crüe's bassist Nikki Sixx's daughter Storm, and the US whisky Jack Daniels - which southerner Ms Clifford chose after reading an ad calling the drink "a Southern favourite".

-You may also recognise her from such films The 40-Year-Old Virgin and Knocked Up, and the music video for Maroon Five's song Wake Up Call.
+You may also recognise her cameo appearances in films The 40-Year-Old Virgin and Knocked Up, and the music video for Maroon Five's song Wake Up Call.

 She also thought of running for a US Senate seat in Louisiana in 2010 but called off her run after she said her candidacy was not being taken seriously.